-BEFORE THE EVENT

-Once you have attended a Ranger training, you are considered an Alpha Ranger.
+BEFORE THE EVENT Until you have attended a training, you are considered a Prospective Ranger.
+Prospective Rangers attend an 8-hour training, where you will receive information about who Rangers are, what role they play in the Burning Man community, and how to best serve the community's needs.
+You will refine conflict mediation skills and get updates on information specific and relevant to the particular year.
+Once you have attended a Ranger training and your volunteer application and other paperwork have been approved, you are considered an Alpha Ranger.
 You are an Alpha until you go through a 6-hour mentoring process on the playa.
 Mentor shifts operate Sunday through Wednesday.
 Do not attempt to do your mentor shift immediately after arriving on the playa, but do try to complete it as early as possible in the week.
 THE DAY OF YOUR MENTOR SHIFT Show up 30 minutes early, well rested, sober, and fed, and bring everything you'll need to walk 6 hours in the dirt (including a snack!).
 Sign in at Ranger HQ (located in Center Camp), check in with the Mentor Short, who will be in front of HQ, to get instructions on next steps, and hang out until the mentors call over the Alphas to begin the mentoring shift.

 THE MENTOR SHIFT

 The Mentor shift is divided into two phases: a two hour evaluation/training and a modified dirt shift.

 PHASE ONE

 During Phase One of the mentor shift, Alphas will spend approximately two hours completing an on-playa orientation.
 Small group instruction and evaluation will remind Alpha Rangers of basic Ranger communication, Radio skills and highlights of this Manual.
 Following Orientation, Alphas will briefly meet with a Mentor to assess if they are ready for Phase Two of the Mentoring process.
 This is also the time for Alphas to also self-evaluate if Rangering is something they are fully committed to pursuing.

 NOTES

 BECOMING A RANGER, CONTINUED

 TIPS FOR YOUR MENTOR SHIFT

-Always know where you ar
+Always know where you are

-Be friendly-but not invasiv

-Listen and think before you speak and act
+Listen and think before you

 Don't be afraid of your radio!